44mira/tcogs/README.md

 Takes in an *unordered* `.csv` file with the following columns:

-> [!INFO] The order of the rows does not matter as these are just state
+> [!TIP] The order of the rows does not matter as these are just state
 > definitions for the machine.

 ```